arsalanshaikh13/https-three-tier-architecture-aws-in-module-terraform/README.md

 ## Overview

-This repository contains Infrastructure as Code (IaC) for automated AWS resource provisioning and configuration using Terraform, Terragrunt, Ansible, and Packer.
+This repository contains Infrastructure as Code (IaC) for automated AWS resource provisioning and configuration using Terraform and Terragrunt

 **⚠️ Important Notice:**

 - Initial deployment takes approximately **15 minutes**
 - Resource cleanup takes approximately **15 minutes**
-- All operations are logged in `logs/` and `ansible-logs/` directories (created automatically on startup)
+- All operations are logged in `logs/` directory in the project root folder (created automatically on startup)

 ---

 ## Prerequisites

 ### Required Software

+**Operating System**: any linux distro or git bash on windows, i have used ubuntu and git bash in this setup

 Ensure the following tools are installed on your system: